Last updated on:

 • Avoid coffee and alcohol later in the day.

-• Eat more fats and proteins, and fewer simple carbohydrates.
-Opt for complex carbohydrates like porridge oats, sweet potatoes, or brown rice.
+• Eat more fats and proteins, and fewer fast carbohydrates.
+Choose complex carbohydrates like oats, sweet potatoes, or brown rice.
 This helps stabilise your blood sugar levels, which benefits your sleep.

-In some cases, medication can provide temporary relief.
+In some cases, medication may provide temporary relief.
 Consider:

-• Sleep medication as a short-term solution to break the cycle of insomnia.
+• Sleep medication as a short-term solution to quickly address insomnia.
 Note: this is not a long-term solution.

 You’re not alone — and you don’t have to go through this alone

-Poor sleep is not a “minor issue,” and it’s not something you just have to “put up with.”
-It’s your body signalling that something is changing—and you should take it seriously.
-At SeeMe-nopause, we believe it’s important that you feel heard.
-We’re here to support you with information, understanding, and real solutions.
+Poor sleep is not a “minor issue,” and it’s not something you should simply “put up with.”
+It’s your body’s way of signalling that something is changing — and you should take it seriously.
+Schedule an intake appointment, and a doctor will work with you to find the right treatment.